gitglob/Woody_Arduino_Robot/README.md

 It goes back, forth, takes turns, and settles with his head fairly straight (86~94 degrees angle).

-My goal was to understand and remind myself of some basic elements of robotics, including but not limited to soldering, desoldering, electric circuits, C++, as well as take my first steps using arduino.
+My goal was to understand and remind myself of some basic elements of robotics, including but not limited to soldering, desoldering, electric circuits, electric elements, C++, as well as take my first steps using arduino.

 It turned out to be a really awesome experience!